Anthony S. Caprio: Accomplishments and Challenges

-President Caprio has spearheaded the creation of the Western New England University College of Pharmacy, the first new College at the University in 41 years.
+Caprio has spearheaded the creation of the Western New England University College of Pharmacy, the first new College at the University in 41 years.
 Complementing the College of Pharmacy is a new Center for the Science and Pharmacy.
 This 126000 sqft, $40 million addition to campus houses the administrative functions of the College of Pharmacy, and state-of-the-art classrooms and laboratories supporting the College of Pharmacy and all science programs at the University.
 It was the largest building project in the history of the University.

 Enrollment and academic qualifications of new students have also increased dramatically during Caprio's administration.
 The University has delivered its signature quality to a larger undergraduate student body during his time as president.
 Full-time undergraduate enrollment was 2,456 students for the 2007-08 academic year, a 19.2 percent increase since the 2001-02 academic year.
 Additionally, the School of Law saw a 29.4 percent increase in total enrollment in the same period.

 Student indebtedness is one of the many challenges facing chief executives in higher education.
 Caprio has stated that reversing a trend of graduate indebtedness will be accomplished by increasing the financial aid pool.
 Comparable to most institutions, tuition and fees have increased since Caprio arrived in 1996.
 However, the proportion of student tuition and fees discounted through grant aid has increased significantly as well.
 Caprio's Transformations includes a goal of increasing the financial aid endowment as part of continuing efforts to reduce student indebtedness.
 The campaign is providing for 79 scholarships.